Kyle Higashioka Preview, Player Props: Yankees vs. Royals

 Kyle Higashioka At The Plate

-- Higashioka has driven home a run in 28 games this season (35.9%), including more than one RBI in 7.7% of his games.
+- Higashioka has an RBI in 28 of 79 games this season, with multiple RBI in six of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.